upmorgan/ECS171_GroupProject/Final_Write_Up.md

 BERT Model:
 We used a pre-trained BERT model, Due to computational constraints, we couldn't fine-tune the model extensively but found that 10 epochs with a batch size of 512 worked well.

-Bag of Words (BoW) Model: We employed a BoW approach, where we converted text reviews into BOW then trained a decision tree classifier on these vectors and determined that a max depth of 5 produced optimal results.
+Bag of Words (BoW) Model: We employed a BoW approach, where we converted text reviews into BOW then trained a decision tree classifier on these vectors.
+We also determined that a max depth of 5 produced optimal results by comparing the training/testing errors that we got from running the model multiple times with different value of max depth of the tree.

 Artificial Neural Network (ANN) Model: We created an ANN model that used word frequency data for specific manually selected keywords as features.
 We found that 60 epochs with an Adam optimizer and a learning rate of 0.001 worked best.
 Performing grid search on batch size and epochs, we were able to confirm the validity of our hyperparameters.